 The John Fryer, M.D.
 Award honors an individual whose work has contributed to the improvement of the mental health of sexual minorities.
 The award is named after Dr. John Fryer, a gay psychiatrist who played a crucial role in prompting the American Psychiatric Association to review the scientific data and to remove homosexuality from the APA’s diagnostic list of mental disorders in 1973.
-Nominees for the Fryer Award must be a Black citizen and provide the following materials for review:

 - Nomination letter summarizing how and why the nominee is deserving of the award